KU-Supercomputing-Club/KU-Supercomputing-Club.github.io/_posts/2024-09-17-parallel-programming-tutorial.md

 mpirun --mca btl self,tcp -n 4 python3 test.py
 ```

-## Application
+### Application
 Matrix-matrix multiplication arises in many engineering and computing applications.
+For this tutorial, we will consider solving $Ax=b$, where we are solving for \(b\).

 Below is example serial code that computes a matrix-matrix multiplication:
 # **`matmul.py`**
 ```python
 import numpy as np